contao/docs/docs/manual/installation/update-extensions.en.md

 sensiolabs/security-checker v5.0.3 v6.0.2  A security checker for your composer.lock
 ```

-Once the update of the extension(s) is complete, you need to [run](../contao-installtool/) the [Contao install tool](../contao-installtool/) to update the database if necessary.
+Once the update of the extension(s) is complete, you need to  run the [Contao-Installtool](../contao-installtool/) to update the database if necessary.